Skip to main content

 Severity: Warning.
 Default channels: Email and in app.

-A campaign is losing at least 20% of search impression share to budget, AND it is profitable over the last 14 days.
-The campaign is performing but the daily cap is the bottleneck.
-Lifting the budget is the right move.
+A campaign loses at least 20% of search impression share to budget.
+It is also profitable over the last 14 days.
+The campaign performs well, but the daily cap is the bottleneck.
+The right move is to raise the budget.

 Default formula.
 Search budget lost impression share is at least 20%, AND campaign ROAS over the last 14 days is positive (revenue greater than cost).